tomyedwab/production-rpc-webserver/README.md

 Production RPC servers for Khan Academy website features hosted in EC2.

-To install the Solr search server, run the install\_solr.bash script from the command line.
+To install the Solr search server, run the scripts/install\_solr.bash script from the command line.

 Solr:
 =====